Terradue/doc-developer-sandbox/source/start/principles.rst

 HOME filesystem
 """""""""""""""

-A user's home directory is intended to contain that user's files; including text documents, music, pictures or videos, etc. It may also include their configuration files of preferred settings for any software they have used there and might have tailored to their liking: web browser bookmarks, favorite desktop wallpaper and themes, passwords to any external services accessed via a given software, etc. The user can install executable software in this directory, but it will only be available to users with permission to this directory.
+A user's home directory is intended to contain the user's files; possibly including text documents, pictures or videos, etc. It may also include the configuration files of preferred settings for any software you have used there, and that you might have tailored to your liking: web browser bookmarks, favorite desktop wallpaper and themes, passwords to any external services accessed via a given software, etc. The user can install executable software in this directory, but it will only be available to users with permission to this directory.
 The home directory can be organized further with the use of sub-directories.

 As such, the *HOME* is used to store the user's files.
 It can be used to store source files (the compiled programs would then go *APPLICATION*).

 ..
 NOTE:: At job or workflow execution time, the Sandbox uses a system user to execute the application.
 This system user cannot read files in *HOME*.
-  When the application is run on the Sandbox Runtime Environment, the *HOME* directory is not available in any of the computing nodes.
+When the application is ran with the Runtime Environment (cluster mode), the *HOME* directory is no longer available in any of the computing nodes.

 APPLICATION filesystem
 """"""""""""""""""""""
 The *APPLICATION* filesystem contains all the files required to run the application.

 The *APPLICATION* filesystem is available on the Sandbox as /application.